xiangyu-mm/EasyGen/README.md

 # Acknowledgement

-+ [UniDiffuser](https://github.com/thu-ml/unidiffuser) Our model's diffusion module is based on UniDiffuser!
++ [UniDiffuser](https://github.com/thu-ml/unidiffuser) The diffusion module of EasyGen, BiDiffuser, is developed based on UniDiffuser!
 + [FastChat](https://github.com/lm-sys/FastChat) This repository is built upon FastChat!